felipe-sanchez/dotemacs/.emacs.d/elpa/bbdb-readme.txt

 to `bbdb-message-headers'.
 See `bbdb-auto-notes' for how to annotate records using `bbdb-update-records-address' and the headers of a mail message.

-The record need not have been modified for this hook to be called;
-use `bbdb-change-hook' for that.  `bbdb-change-hook' will NOT be called as a result of modifications you may make to the record inside this hook.

 If a message contains multiple mail addresses belonging to one BBDB record, this hook is run for each mail address.
 Use `bbdb-notice-record-hook' if you want to notice each record only once per message."